-Jeffrey Maxwell Holzbeierlein MDDirector of the Division of Urologic Oncology, University of Kansas Hospital, Director of Clinical Research for the Urology Department at Kansas University, Kansas City, KS.
+Jeffrey Maxwell Holzbeierlein MD, FACSWilliam L. Valk Professor, Chair of the Department of Urology, University of Kansas Hospital, Director of Clinical Research for the Urology Department at Kansas University, Kansas City, KS

 Recent Contributions to PracticeUpdate: